 How does Vivitrol work?

 Vivitrol is a blocking medication, also commonly referred to as an “antagonist”.
 This means that the Vivitrol molecules don’t release dopamine themselves, but instead occupy the opioid receptors in the brain, “blocking” out the harmful opioid molecules and preventing the euphoric high that comes with heroin or similar opiates.
 This block wears off after about one month, helping patients to reduce their dependence on harmful street drugs and thusly lowering the probability of relapse.
-However, counseling must be used along with Vivitrol treatment in order to attack the root psychological issues of the patient’s addiction to truly cure them.
+However, counseling must be used along with Vivitrol treatment in order to attack the root psychological issues of the patient’s addiction to truly help them maintain sobriety.

 Keep in mind that Vivitrol isn’t right for everyone.
 We evaluate all of our patients on an individualized basis and create a professional treatment regimen that best suits the patient’s needs.

 Methadone is probably the most well-known treatment for heroin addiction.
 It is itself a very powerful opioid tightly regulated and controlled by the US government.
-It is also an agonist medication that helps to reduce withdrawal symptoms and stave off cravings, although it is an addictive narcotic with potential for abuse.
+It is also an agonist medication that helps to reduce withdrawal symptoms and stave off cravings, although it has the potential for abuse.
 Generally speaking, treatment with methadone takes years because the patient must be very gradually weaned off of it.

 Brightside Clinic offers Vivitrol to patients that are coming out of an inpatient program and want to continue treatment.
 It is ideal to start this regimen in an inpatient program because of the withdrawal symptoms that come prior to administering the medication.